 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurements, which modifies the disclosure requirements for fair value measurements by removing, modifying, or adding certain disclosures.
 This ASU is effective for all entities for fiscal years beginning after December 15, 2019.
 The Foundation adopted the new standard as of January 1, 2020.
 All modifications resulting from the adoption by the Foundation are reflected in Note 5.

 2. Liquidity and Availability of Resources

-The following represents the Foundation's financial assets available to meet general expenditures over the next year at December 31, 2020:
+The Foundation's financial assets available to meet general expenditures within one year of the statement of financial position date, comprise the following: